abdelrahmanbonna/security_plus/README.md

 // You could use [isJailBroken] to check if the IOS device is jail broken or not SecurityPlus.isJailBroken

+// You could use [isOnExternalStorage] to check if the Android device is running your app on external storage or not SecurityPlus.isOnExternalStorage

+// You could use [isEmulator] to check if the Android device is Emulator or not SecurityPlus.isEmulator

+// You could use [isDevelopmentModeEnable] to check if the Android device is in Development mode or not SecurityPlus.isDevelopmentModeEnable

 ```

 ## Credits

-Thanks to [abu](https://github.com/abu0306) for creating flutter_root_jailbreak which was the base for this plugin.
+Thanks to [abu](https://github.com/abu0306) for creating flutter_root_jailbreak which was the inspiration for this plugin.